drmikeuk/alisongardner/index.md

 Teaching
 --------

 My teaching interests span public administration, politics and international relations.
-I have taught seminar groups at undergraduate level on ‘Understanding Global Politics’, ‘Governing Cities’ and ‘British Political History since 1945’.
+I have taught seminar groups at Masters level for Public Management, and at undergraduate level on ‘Understanding Global Politics’, ‘Governing Cities’ and ‘British Political History since 1945’.

 I am also an experienced facilitator with skills in designing and leading collaborative and participative workshops for local authorities and their partner organisations.